Best Dog Breed for Special Needs Child

 Labrador Retriever

-Haole is an excellent example of this smart, people-oriented, and gentle breeds.
+Haole is an excellent example of this smart, people-oriented, and gentle breed.

 Having a lab as an emotional support dog is a great way to keep an autistic child company.
-The breed can experience acute separation anxiety, which is the best suit for those who don’t enjoy outings.
+The breed can experience acute separation anxiety, which is best suited for those who don’t enjoy outings.

 On the other side, labs have enough energy to get the patients occupied.
 Trained labs can teach Down kids how to enjoy life uniquely.